 How you had YourSay:

 Thank you for sharing your ideas on the proposal to redevelop a Housing ACT site in Cooksey Place, Florey.
-A Listening Report and Comments Chart is currently being prepared, capturing what we heard with an analysis of your comments, feedback and ideas and will be made available shortly.
+An Engagement Report and Comments Chart have been prepared, capturing what we heard with an analysis of your comments, feedback and ideas.

 The community had the opportunity to have their say by: